tran-engineering/presentomatic/PRESENTATION.md

 ---

-## E1: colorize your data
+## Colorize your data

-We wan't to get a color for a value,
+This is a visualization workshop, so it has to be colorful!

 ... so let's learn about d3 scales!